Ko11e/Student-Performance/README.md

 This can be confirmed by analyzing the dataset and performing correlation studies, including the use of heatmaps.

 **Conclusion**
 The median value for the education level of students' parents is relatively similar, but a closer look reveals a slight trend.
 Students tend to have better Exam score when their parents have higher educational backgrounds.
 However, the trend is so smale that it have no significat infuance in the students Exam score.
-There is also shown that Parental_Education_Level is one of the importent features when trying to predict if student can impove theire score.
 This lead to that this hypothersis will be redject since the data shows a smale trend that disproves the hypothesis.

-#### Hypothesis 3
-This can been seen in the on the best features for the ML Pipeline that predict in the students will improve there score or not.

-**Conclusion**
-In the pipline where the model is train to see if the student can imporve there score it can be seen that the the more important feature for the prediction is the students success is
-* Attendance
-* Tutoring_Sessions
-* Hours_Studied
-* Sleep_Hours
-* Physical_Activity
-* Parental_Education_Level
-* Parental_Involvement

-Where the first three features are the ones with the highers influance on the training of the model.
-In conclusion tha data strongly support the hypothesis and will **not** be redjected.

 -------------